centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 DaNews consists of articles from Danish news and tabloid media from 1 December 2019 to 30 April 2021.
 The articles stem from multiple news sources, including both online of physical newspapers.

+DaNews consists of 403 million tokens 93% were left after quality filtering and deduplication.

 ## Datasheet

 Following the recommendation and framework of [5] we add the following datasheet.